 In reality, it’s not always that easy to move something as heavy as a car, especially if you don’t have any friends to help you push.
 It could be tempting to ask a passing motorist to push your car with theirs, bumper to bumper, but don’t — it’s simply too dangerous, and it could damage your car or lead to injury.

 The best solution is to point your vehicle down a hill that’s steep enough to get you rolling at 5 to 10 miles per hour, but not so intense that, if your car doesn’t start right away, you can’t easily stop.
+Keep in mind it may be harder to steer (no power steering without a running engine) and to stop (no power brakes without engine vacuum), so plan your roll-start location carefully.

 2. Choose a Gear